jeshan/serverless-ghost/deployment.md

 ![](images/config-static-site.png)

-You can easily do this for your site by running `docker-compose up --build static-site`.
+You can easily do this for your site by running `docker-compose up static-site`.
 This will generate a folder with the static website contents in the docker container and serve it at http://localhost:8080

 For more options, check out its home page at https://github.com/Fried-Chicken/ghost-static-site-generator .